myselfscrum/kochessenz-recipes/content/english/post/001-12-22-ruhrei-mit-truffel.md

 Well I have to test it now, the **[just acquired truffle](../truffles/)**...
 In the meantime it is freed from the clay, thanks to a toothbrush no problem.
 Now it is dull blackish brown, in some places reddish like dark cherry wood.

 The starter recipe is often a truffle scrambled egg, and I have just produced.
-Is quite simple ;)
+It is quite simple!

 * 3 eggs
 * Fleur de Sel